The Bankrate promise

 Plus, debt related to homeownership tends to be seen as “good debt” by credit agencies.
 Because your HELOC is tied to an asset that could increase your net worth, borrowing against your home is often better than taking out a credit card or personal loan as far as your credit score is concerned.

 Using a HELOC sparingly can also improve your score, by lowering your credit utilization ratio.
 Lenders will see that you have access to ample funds, but the discipline not to bump up against your limits.

 Using your HELOC to get pay off other loans or balances (especially on credit cards) may also result in a score increase — if the net amount of debt you’re carrying decreases overall.

 How closing a HELOC affects your credit

-It’s best to use a HELOC for specific needs, such as paying off high-interest credit cards or repairing your home, Boies says.
-Using equity to increase the value of your home is smart, especially since the interest you pay on your HELOC will be tax deductible if you use the funds to substantially improve your home.
-And since HELOCs tend to have lower interest rates than credit cards or personal loans, they may make the most financial sense.
+It’s best to use a HELOC for specific needs, such as paying off high-interest credit cards or repairing your home, says Boies.
+Using equity to increase the value of your home is smart, especially since the interest you pay on your HELOC might be tax-deductible if you use the funds to substantially improve your home.
+Since HELOCs tend to have lower interest rates than credit cards or personal loans, they could make the most financial sense.